MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

 7. Run the cell to execute the code using the **&#9655;** (*Run cell*) button.

-8. Next, you'll use SQL magic to create your cleaned-up dataframe as a new table called sales_silver in the sales database using Delta Lake format.
+8. Next, you'll use SparkSQL to create your cleaned-up dataframe as a new table called sales_silver in the sales database using Delta Lake format.
 Create a new code block and add the following code to the cell:

     ```python
      %%sql